 Did you workout today?
 Better question, did you warm-up before your workout today?
-Most people do not warm-up enough before their workouts, if they even warm-up at all.
+Did you know that a warming up can result in a better workout?
 Hopefully today I can convince you why your pre-workout routine is so important.

+Your warm-up routine both physically and mentally prepares you to workout.
 Warming up prevents injuries from happening by prepping the body for more intense movement.
-Your warm-up routine also helps to mentally prepare you for what is to come.
+Taking the time to warm-up also helps to mentally prepare you for what is to come.

 Warm-ups are especially important on key training days.
 For example, if one of your fitness goals is to get a bigger butt.
 Your warm-up on leg day is vital.
-If you are trying to get a stronger back, whether or not your warm-up could be the difference between a good and a bad workout.
-Let’s talk about why and how to warm-up, so that you have the most effective workout.
+If you are trying to get a stronger back, whether or not you warm-up could be the difference between a good or a bad workout.
+Let’s talk about why and how to warm-up, so that you can have the most effective workout.

 Start with foam rolling

 The first thing you should do in your warm-up is roll out your muscles.
 This is particularly important if you have overactive muscles (which we all do) or joint pain caused by overactive muscles (which is usually the case).
 Grab a foam roller, tennis ball, or rolling stick and roll through some of your tighter areas.
 Specifically roll out the areas that may affect your workout.

 For example: If your goal is to get a bigger booty, you should take 5 minutes before your workout to roll out your quadriceps.
 If your quads are tight during a butt workout – they will take over.
 You will feel your thighs and your butt will not get a good workout.
 This is less likely to happen if you roll out first!